-Fresh off a trip to Vienna, three words resound in my head: what a city.
+Fresh off a trip to Vienna, three words resound in my head:

 As a frequent traveler, I’ve always travelled with a lot of expectations.
 It was heavier than my baggage… and I almost always overpack.
 But this time was different.
 I arrived with a new mindset, a focus on the present and virtually no social media presence.
 But that’s another story.
 The bottom line?
 Travel will never be the same.
 I was stunned.
 The people, the energy, the nature, sights and sounds…

 My friend Ana and I meandered through the city center, taking in as much as possible on very little sleep.
 With only three days in Vienna, we aimed to cover lots of ground.
 We walked through countless parks and reveled in the vibes of historic cathedrals and hotels.
 There were so many magnificent spots – including the café at Hotel Sacher.
 Tip: Request to be seated inside.
 It’s much more beautiful than the tiny room with windows facing the street.
 The only bonus in that section is the sunlight streaming inside.
 Then we headed to Prater amusement park to play like kids and boost our energy.